-Like the Rode Wireless GO, the RodeLink Filmmaker Kit is a wireless microphone system designed for recording audio via a camera.
+Like the Rode Wireless GO and Wireless Go II, the RodeLink Filmmaker Kit is a wireless microphone system designed for recording audio via a camera.

-Unlike the Wireless Go, however, it doesn’t have a microphone built-in.
+Unlike the Wireless Go, however, the Filmmaker Kit doesn’t have a microphone built-in.
 This means that it’s made up of three main parts, the receiver, the transmitter and a lavalier microphone.